bromagosa/beetleCloud/INSTALL.md

 ## Cloning the repository and getting Lapis ready

-First of all, clone the BeetleClous repository into a local folder:
+First of all, clone the BeetleCloud repository into a local folder:

 ```
 $ git clone https://github.com/bromagosa/beetleCloud.git